TeachBooks/mirror_teachbook_manual/book/workflows/merge_request.md

     <img src="figures/Pull_Request4.PNG" alt="Example Image" width="650">
 </figure>

-Once you are done, click on `mark as resolved` in the top right of the window. do this for all conflicted files.
+Once you are done, click on `mark as resolved` in the top right of the window.
+Do this for all conflicted files.
+In case you have cloned the repositery you can also resolve the conflicts locally using VS Code for example.
+You can read more about it [here](edit_book.md#...
+GitHub Desktop)

 5. Commit the changes by clicking on `Commit merge`.